Home

 Men and women wearing traditional white robes (and slippers for entering the church)

 For the occasion most of the Roman audience wore the national costume (fully or in part) which is based on the use of a white and light cotton fabric.
 Eritrean Christians leave their shoes outside their churches; it may not be a practice solely derived from contiguity with Muslims, but also an effect of the isolation of this Christian community and of the influence of an old similar Jewish tradition.
-The way Eritrean Christians pray is similar to the Muslim one; rather than joining hands they keep them separate and turn the palms upwards.
+The way Eritrean Christians pray is similar to the Muslim and the early Christian ones; rather than joining hands they keep them separate and turn the palms upwards.

 First section of the procession